California Architect Uses Bellaforte to Help Achieve LEED Qualification

 “Creating an efficient building envelope for this house was a critical starting point for us,” says Philip Anasovich, AIA, an associate architect with the Burlingame, Calif. based firm.
 “We worked from the top down in determining the products to specify.
 Our team searched for a roofing product that would have a minimum lifespan of 50 years, feature tiles that could be recycled, and provide a strong, positive look to the house.
 Our research led us to the Bellaforté® polymer roofing tiles from DaVinci Roofscapes®.”

 Installed on the San Mateo, Calif. home in April of 2011, the Bellaforté tiles compliment the overall architectural design and contribute significantly to the energy efficiency of the home and met fire-resistive requirements.
 “This is a beautiful tile product that was a cost-effective way to replicate the look of real slate,” says Anasovich.
-“We specified the Castle Gray color and DaVinci EcoBlend(TM) tiles to help reflect sunlight and heat away from the home, leading to a greater reduction in the cooling load on the home.
+“We specified the Castle Gray color to help reflect sunlight and heat away from the home, leading to a greater reduction in the cooling load on the home.
 This, in turn, helps reduce energy costs and increases the overall energy efficiency of the home.”

 To further create an efficient building envelope, the architectural team specified Low-E windows, high R-value insulation, solar-reflective roof sheathing and extended overhangs.
 As a result, the building envelope surpasses California Title-24 requirements by 58.9 percent.